-A tentative settlement between the NCAA and thousands of former college athletes might lead to improved awareness and treatment of sports-related concussions.
-The preliminary settlement would establish a fund to pay for brain testing for former athletes and addresses two other important details: the NCAA would have to toughen return-to-play rules for players who suffer concussions, and the NCAA would not get the complete legal immunity from further concussion lawsuits that it was seeking.
+A tentative settlement between the National Collegiate Athletic Association (NCAA) and thousands of former college athletes might lead to improved awareness and treatment of sports-related concussions.
+The preliminary settlement would establish a fund to pay for brain testing for former athletes and addresses two other important details: The NCAA would have to toughen return-to-play rules for players who suffer concussions, and the NCAA would not get the complete legal immunity from further concussion lawsuits that it was seeking.

-The problem of concussions, a category of traumatic brain injury (TBI), has received great attention the past few years, especially because of the scale of the problem within the NFL.
-The NFL last year agreed to a $1 billion settlement with former players and their survivors (although this has been challenged).
-The NFL suit involved more than 5,000 former players, and took hold in the public consciousness largely because of the spotlight on chronic traumatic encephalopathy (CTE), a debilitating condition which can develop as a result of many concussions over time.
+The problem of concussions, a category of traumatic brain injury (TBI), has received great attention the past few years, especially because of the scale of the problem within the National Football League (NFL).
+The NFL last year agreed to a $1 billion settlement with former players and their survivors (although it has been challenged).
+The NFL suit involved more than 5,000 former players and took hold in the public consciousness largely because of the spotlight on chronic traumatic encephalopathy (CTE), a debilitating condition which can develop as a result of many concussions over time.

 Fearing that participation in some sports, such as football, will decline over concussion concerns, some are approaching the problem from another angle: trying to make equipment that better protects athletes.
 One company, for example, is close to releasing a concussion-resistant football helmet.

 Serious sports injuries like concussions need to be taken seriously.
-While all athletes (or their parents) should be aware of all risks and are responsible for their own safety, there can be other factors.
-There are incidents when another party might be to blame for a serious injury, due to negligence or reckless behavior or, as in the case of the NFL and CTE, by withholding or suppressing information about the true nature of a risk.
+While all athletes (and their parents) should be aware of risks and are responsible for their own safety, other factors exist.
+There are incidents when another party might be to blame for a serious injury, due to negligence. reckless behavior, or—as in the case of the NFL and CTE—by withholding or suppressing information about the true nature of a risk.